stevendemer/smart-iot/README.md

 ## Description

-<p align='center'>Daemon process responsible for providing the most optimal courses of action for an EV charging session.
+<p align='center'>Daemon process responsible for providing the most optimal course of action for an EV charging session.
 The service takes into consideration the solar radiation, energy prices (ENTSOE), current battery percentage and estimated duration of stay
 and returns the appropriate response. </p>